-Rental and related service income is recognised over time on an utilisation time basis.
+Rental and related service income is recognised in profit or loss in equal installments over the period covered by the lease term or over time on an utilisation time basis.

 (iii) Interest income

 Interest income is recognised as it accrues using the effective interest method.